erkandem/swagccg-m2m/_sources/README.rst.txt

 ~~~~~~~~~~~~~~~~~~~~

 🚨 **the tool is not designed to work out of the box** It’s not that I
-dont’t believe in miracles.
+don’t believe in miracles.
 But I’d expect that you will need to work on
-the client after generating the code.
-Specifically, everything around
+the client code after generating the client code.
+Specifically,
-*Authentification*
+everything around *Authentication*

-Have a look at the petstore example and test in the tests folder.
+Have a look at the pet store example and test in the tests folder.

 Now, you or your end users could access the API via